Optimal Sampling for Data Freshness: Unreliable Transmissions with Random Two-way Delay: Problem Formulation for General Age Penalty

 The authors in \cite{tsai2020unifying} have stated that: to reduce the estimation error related to the Wiener process, it may be optimal to wait on both the source and the destination before transmission.
 However, in this paper, it is sufficient to only wait at the source to minimize the age.
-To validate this idea, consider any policy that waits on both the source and the destination.
+To validate this statement, consider any policy that waits on both the source and the destination.
 We first remove the waiting time at the destination.
-The removed waiting time is then added to the following waiting time at the source.
-Thus, the replaced policy we propose has the same age performance as the former one.
+Then, at the source, we add up the removed waiting time.
+The replaced policy we propose has the same age performance as the former one.

-Our objective in this paper is to optimize the long term average expected age penalty:
+Our objective in this paper is to optimize the long-term average expected age penalty under a sampling rate constraint: